camsellem/woolies-chatbot/README.md

 | __Features__ | Hybrid search, vectorization, LLM integration                                   |

 ## Pre-requisites
-- The Violentmonkey (or Tempermonkey, Greasemonkey) extension installed
+- The Violentmonkey (or Tempermonkey, Greasemonkey) extension installed (tested on Chrome).
-- An Elastic Serverless account
+- An Elastic Serverless account.
-- An Azure OpenAI inference endpoint configured for completion
+- An Azure OpenAI inference endpoint configured for completion.

 ## Installing the demo
 The following steps describe how to build and deploy the demo in your envrionment.